 Can you fix your relationship?
 It depends what the problem is.
 Here are four reasons good relationships go bad, to help you know if you can reconnect and get your love back on track.

 If you want to save your relationship, read How to Improve Your Marriage Without Talking About It.
 There’s only so many times you can say, “Honey, we need to talk” – sometimes you need to stop talking and start loving your partner in practical, loving ways.

-“Where did we go wrong?” asks Julie on 10 Signs of a Bad Relationship.
+This article is inspired by a reader who commented on my article about relationships ending.
+“Where did we go wrong?” she asks on Signs Your Marriage is Over.
 “Our relationship was so good at first.
 He bought me flowers, dinners, and weekend trips.
 He told me he loved me all the time, and I told him I loved him.
 Now he wants his space and says our relationship isn’t what he wants for his life.
 What did I do to drive him away?
 Why did our love go bad?”